Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Review the answers and explanations provided after quiz submission.

+**Expected Result:**  Each answer should be accompanied by a clear explanation.

-**Expected Result:**  Each answer is accompanied by a clear explanation.
+**Actual Result:**  Each answer is accompanied by a clear explanation.

 ---